 WELCOME TO YEAR 1

-We will be updating our Year 1 page every half-term with all our exciting news and updates as well as regular curriculum information and our half-termly topics.
+We will be updating our Year 1 page every half-term with updates and regular curriculum information and home learning projects.

 Class Teachers: Miss Perkins (Rabbits) Miss Wilman (Squirrels)

-Teaching Assistants: Mrs Morrison (Rabbits) Mrs Farrugia/ Mrs Piddington (Squirrels)
+Teaching Assistants: Miss Haines (Rabbits) Mrs Morrison (Squirrels)